U.S. senators to announce sanctions bill on Russia's Nord Stream 2 gas pipeline

-Kremlin spokesman Dmitry Peskov said on May 28 that Moscow considered the sanctions contradictory to international law.
-Many politicians and energy companies in Germany support Nord Stream 2 because Europe’s biggest economy needs steady gas supplies as it seeks to wean itself off coal and nuclear power.

-The new legislation, spearheaded by Senators Ted Cruz, a Republican, and Jeanne Shaheen, a Democrat, would expand the sanctions to include penalties on parties involved in pipe-laying activities, not just pipe laying, and on parties providing underwriting services, insurance or reinsurance for the vessels.
+The new legislation, spearheaded by Senators Ted Cruz, a Republican, and Jeanne Shaheen, a Democrat, would expand sanctions to include penalties on parties involved in pipe-laying activities, not just laying pipes, and parties providing underwriting services, insurance or reinsurance for vessels.
 A copy of a draft bill was seen by Reuters.
-"Congress must once again take decisive action and stand in this pipeline's path," Shaheen said.

-Cruz said the bill "makes clear those involved with vessels installing the pipeline will face crippling and immediate sanctions."
-The Trump administration, which opposes the pipeline, has touted exports of U.S. liquefied natural gas, or LNG, as "freedom gas" that gives Europe an alternative to Russian supply.
-The amount of gas flowing on pipelines to U.S. LNG export plants has plunged to a 13-month low, a signal of weak global demand because of the novel coronavirus.

 Nord Stream 2 did not immediately respond to a request for comment.